kchalkowski/Movement_Data_Tidying_Functions/README.md

     times=c("2007-10-31", "2008/04/20", "02/04/12")
     NeatDates(times)

-`Neat.Dates.POSIXct`
+## Neat.Dates.POSIXct

-Does everything NeatDates does, but also passes output into `as.POSIXct()`.
+`Neat.Dates.POSIXct` does everything NeatDates does, but also passes output into `as.POSIXct()`.
 Requires timezone.

 **Use:**